 There are plenty of medications which reduce inflammation and pain, but therapeutic exercise can restore lost flexibility to a joint.
-An occupational therapist or physiotherapist can teach your child how to perform a variety of daily exercises at home, as well as how to prepare hot baths and hot or cold treatments before exercise.
+An occupational therapist or physiotherapist can teach your child how to perform a variety of daily exercises to combat juvenile arthritis at home, as well as how to prepare hot baths and hot or cold treatments before exercise.

 Recreational activities are good for your child.
 They develop important social skills, confidence in their physical abilities, and help burn off the energy that youngsters seem to bubble with.
 Encourage activities that exercise muscles and joints without undue strain.
 If your child has JA, playing is not a substitute for regular therapeutic exercise.